gozygreg/The-Cardiac-Nurse/TESTING.md

         | ✓ | Signup button is present below the form |
         | ✓ | Message to await verification is seen once form is filled  and signup button is clicked|

-- ## Authorizaton and Authentication Testting
+- ## Authorizaton and Authentication Testing
     - If an authenticated user attempts to directly access a profile that does not belong to them by typing its address on the URL, they will be unable to delete or edit it.
     - A message box appears to show this.
     - User are then redirected to nurse profile list page